 Anaerobic bacteria Overview of Anaerobic Bacteria Bacteria can be classified by their need and tolerance for oxygen: Facultative: Grow aerobically or anaerobically in the presence or absence of oxygen Microaerophilic: Require a low oxygen concentration... read more should not be cultured from sites where they are part of the normal flora because differentiation of pathogens from normal flora may be impossible.
 Specimens must be shielded from air, which can be difficult.
 For swab specimens, anaerobic transport media are available.
 However, fluid specimens (eg, abscess contents) are superior to swab specimens for recovery of anaerobic bacteria.
 Fluid specimens should be collected with a syringe from which all air was expressed (to minimize contact of the specimen with oxygen) and sent to a laboratory in the syringe (capped without the needle) or transferred to an anaerobic transport vial.

-Mycobacteria Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more are difficult to culture.
+Mycobacteria Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more are difficult to culture.
 Specimens containing normal flora (eg, sputum) must first be decontaminated and concentrated.
 Mycobacterium tuberculosis and some other mycobacteria grow slowly.
 Growth of M. tuberculosis is typically faster in liquid than in solid media; routine use of automated systems with liquid media can result in growth within 2 weeks vs ≥ 4 weeks on solid media such as Lowenstein-Jensen agar.
 In addition, few organisms may be present in a specimen.
 Multiple specimens from the same site may help maximize yield.
 Specimens should be allowed to grow for 8 weeks before being discarded.
-M. ulcerans, which causes Buruli ulcer Cutaneous disease Mycobacteria other than the tubercle bacillus sometimes infect humans.
-These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent... read more , requires up to 12 weeks at 32° C on Lowenstein-Jensen agar.
+M. ulcerans, which causes Buruli ulcer Cutaneous disease , requires up to 12 weeks at 32° C on Lowenstein-Jensen agar.
 If an atypical mycobacterium is suspected, the laboratory should be notified.

 Viruses Diagnosis Viruses are the smallest parasites, typically ranging from 0.02 to 0.3 micrometer, although several very large viruses up to 1 micrometer long (megavirus, pandoravirus) have recently been discovered... read more are generally cultured from swabs and tissue specimens usually transported in media that contain antibacterial and antifungal agents.
 Specimens are inoculated onto tissue cultures that support the suspected virus and inhibit all other microbes.
 Viruses that are highly labile (eg, varicella zoster) should be inoculated onto tissue cultures within 1 hour of collection.
 Standard tissue cultures are most sensitive.
 The shell vial culture technique, in which the specimen is centrifuged onto a cell monolayer within a vial, provides more rapid results (2 days vs 7 to 14 days).
-Some common viruses cannot be detected using routine culture methods and require alternative methods for diagnosis (see table Diagnostic Tests for Common Pathogens Diagnostic Tests for Common Pathogens Laboratory tests may identify organisms directly (eg, visually, using a microscope, growing the organism in culture) or indirectly (eg, identifying antibodies to the organism).
-General types... read more ), as for the following:
+Some common viruses cannot be detected using routine culture methods and require alternative methods for diagnosis (see table Diagnostic Tests for Common Pathogens Diagnostic Tests for Common Pathogens ), as for the following:

 Enzyme immunoassay Enzyme immunoassays Immunologic tests use one of the following: Antigen to detect antibodies to a pathogen in the patient's specimen Antibody to detect an antigen of the pathogen in the patient’s specimen Specimen... read more for Epstein-Barr virus Diagnosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more , hepatitis B virus Diagnosis Hepatitis B is caused by a DNA virus that is often parenterally transmitted.
 It causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Fulminant hepatitis and... read more , hepatitis E virus Diagnosis Hepatitis E is caused by an enterically transmitted RNA virus and causes typical symptoms of viral hepatitis, including anorexia, malaise, and jaundice.
 Fulminant hepatitis and death are rare... read more , HIV Diagnosis Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more , and human T-lymphotropic virus